umn-msi-lmnp/cephtools/tests/test-panfs2ceph-testing-guide.md

 ## Interpreting Results

 ### If Mock Tests Pass But Real Tests Fail:
-This indicates a runtime S3 compatibility issue that wouldn't be caught by syntax-only testing.
-This is exactly what happened with the `--s3-directory-markers` problem.
+This indicates a runtime issue that wouldn't be caught by syntax-only testing.
+With the custom empty directory handling, S3 compatibility issues should be eliminated.

-### If Real Tests Show BucketAlreadyExists Errors:
+### If Tests Show Custom Marker Files:
-This confirms the S3 compatibility issue.
-The solution is to use the `--delete_empty_dirs` flag.
+Look for `.cephtools_empty_dir_marker` files in the bucket when empty directory preservation is enabled.
+These should be cleaned up from source after transfer.

 ### If Both Test Types Pass:
-The fix is working correctly for both script generation and actual execution.
+The custom empty directory handling is working correctly for both script generation and actual execution.

 ## Test Artifacts